How to get started as a Freelancer without a website

 Begin applying for different job opportunities and searching for your soulmate clients.
 Many digital entrepreneurs will post job listings in different Facebook communities.
 You will want to keep tabs on different Facebook groups your potential clients hang out in.

-Plus, there is a SUPER clever way you can share your VA profile as if it is a website!
+Plus, there is a SUPER clever way you can share your Freelancer profile as if it is a website!

 I’m in your corner & cheering you on.